Al0den/metalgpu/docs/docs.md

 Operators available are:
 `cos`, `sin`, `sqrt`, `tan`

-All of those functions return a new buffer, that is constructed by applying the function to the buffer
+Note that as of right now, those functions should only be ran on floats or doubles

 You can also use inline operations with buffers, as in:
 `buffer1 + buffer2` or `buffer1 - buffer2`
 Which will also run on the GPU

-Note that they should be ran on floats as of right now
+All of those functions will return a new buffer, obtained by applying the operator on every element of the buffer